scips/create-responsive-template/README.md

+## proposal

-# This fork is a proposal to move to tools/build.js part of the build process hardcoded in volofile
+to move to tools/build.js part of the build process hardcoded in volofile

 To use it